learn-co-curriculum/welcome-to-learn-4-b/README.md

 Before you continue, it's time to get set up with the Learn IDE.
 Follow the instructions below to get started:

-1. <a href="/tracks/welcome-to-learn/welcome/getting-started/the-learn-ide/?create_password=true">Click here to create a Learn account and the Learn IDE</a>
+1. <a href="/tracks/welcome-to-learn/welcome/getting-started/the-learn-ide/?create_password=true">Click here to create a Learn account and Download the Learn IDE</a>
 2. Install the Learn IDE on your computer and then start it up
 3. Log in to the Learn IDE with your newly created Learn account